godotengine/godot-docs/about/list_of_features.rst

 - A* algorithm in :ref:`2D <class_AStar2D>` and :ref:`3D <class_AStar3D>`.
 - Navigation meshes with dynamic obstacle avoidance in :ref:`2D <doc_navigation_overview_2d>` and :ref:`3D <doc_navigation_overview_3d>`.
-- Generate navigation meshes from the editor or at run-time (including from an exported project).
+- Generate navigation meshes from the editor or at runtime (including from an exported project).

 Networking
 ----------